 How I made the previous packets of stamps (not the current USA ones):

-Here I am around midnight (several years ago!), preparing a set of 100 packets of stamps into sets that each contain about 55 to 60 Australian commemoratives!
+Here I am around midnight (over 10 years ago!), preparing a set of 100 packets of stamps into sets that each contain about 55 to 60 Australian commemoratives!
 That works out to over 5,500 repetitive wrist motions in creating the piles, not to mention putting them into glassine envelopes.
 It took me about 3+ hours to do the 100 packets.
 If you were to look at this from a business perspective, each packet represents at least $2 of labor!
 So: My free labor = your free stamps....

 As a side note, somebody had to soak all of these stamps off the original envelopes to begin with!
 Since my box contained well over 40,000 stamps, and the APS mentioned that they gave away over 25 such boxes containing Australian, German, British and other stamps, that means that "somebody" out there got to soak off well over 1 million stamps!
 Mind-boggling!
 It takes me a couple of hours to soak off just a couple of hundred stamps...